pywbem/pywbemtools/docs/pywbemclicommands.rst

 Qualifier enumerate command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``qualifier enumerate`` command  enumerates all qualifier declarations within the namespace defined with this command or the default namespace in the target WBEM server .
-The output formats can be either one  of the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).
+The ``qualifier enumerate`` command enumerates the qualifier declarations in a namespace.

+The namespace is specified with the ``-namespace``/``-n`` command option, or otherwise is the default namespace of the connection.

+The qualifier declaration is displayed using :term:`CIM object output formats` or :term:`Table output formats`.

-This example displays all of the qualifier declarations in the default namespace as a simple table.
+This example displays all of the qualifier declarations in the default namespace as a table:

 .. code-block:: text